alphagov/government-service-design-manual/service-manual/phases/ideal-alphas.md

 ###Iterations###

-Alpha's are often about identifying competiting hypothesis about the user journey or business process.
+Alpha's are often about identifying competing hypothesis about the user journey or business process.
 We therefore expect to produce multiple prototypes to test the hypothesis, and run tests in a short amount of time so we can learn, modify and retest.

 At this early a stage of a project, it is rare that a single flow or design can be selected, and so we encourage the building and testing of multiple prototypes.
 This allows you to much more quickly get feedback as to the best experience for the users and allows competing ideas to be tested.